 83.4 KB pdf

-- Each team will receive up to £75,000 of funding to support the implementation and measurement of the project.
+- Each project team will receive up to £75,000 of funding to support the implementation and measurement of the project.

-Applications can come from any health or health and social care provider organisation in the UK where health care services are delivered free at the point of delivery.
+Projects are based in any health or health and social care provider organisation in the UK where health care services are delivered free at the point of delivery.

 Teams need to demonstrate a clearly identified and convincing problem that they want to address, ie a significant quality issue that is relevant to UK health care.
 Any potential improvements should be practical and generalisable beyond the chosen health care setting.